crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 While this plugin provides effective protection for most scenarios by intercepting and bouncing web requests that go through the [WordPress loading process](https://medium.com/@dendeffe/wordpress-loading-sequence-a-guided-tour-e077c7dbd119), there are inherent limitations to this approach.
 These limitations can create potential gaps in coverage, which you should be aware of:

-1. Requests to PHP files outside of the WordPress Core loading process
+1. Requests to PHP files outside the WordPress Core loading process

    Since this plugin is loaded as part of the WordPress core process, it will not attempt to retrieve or apply a remediation if a custom public PHP script is accessed directly.

    To ensure all PHP scripts are covered, consider enabling the [auto_prepend_file mode](#auto-prepend-file-mode).

-2. Requests to Non-PHP Files (e.g., .env or other static files)
+2. Requests to Non-PHP Files (e.g. `.env` or other static files)

    Requests for non-PHP files, such as `.env` or other static files, are not handled by this plugin.
    As this limitation is tied to the nature of PHP itself, you may need to implement additional server-level protections (e.g., strict file permissions or blocking access to sensitive files through server configuration) to secure such files.